 Have you ever thought about what is the difference between canning sauerkraut and canning cabbage.
 The basic difference is that sauerkraut recipes have a lot of salt in them which causes the cabbage to ferment and turn into sauerkraut after a while.
-Canning cabbage does not require any salt at all like other vegetables such as peppers and squash; but I choose to put ½ teaspoon into each quart jar.
-Also sauerkraut does not need to be processed at all; actually it will ferment in a crock without any canning at all while cabbage needs to be processed in a pressure cooker.
+Canning cabbage does not require any salt at all but I choose to put ½ teaspoon into each quart jar.
+Also, sauerkraut recipes do not need to be processed at all; actually it will ferment in a crock without any canning at all while cabbage needs to be processed in a pressure cooker.
 Another minor difference between canning cabbage and canning sauerkraut is the way the cabbage is cut.
 For sauerkraut recipes the cabbage should be sliced very thinly on a slicer.
 For cabbage recipes you can cut the cabbage in larger pieces just like you would when you cook it.

 NOTE: Cabbage usually discolors a little bit when canned and the flavor becomes a little stronger.

-Try some of your home canned sauerkraut recipes and even your home canned tomatoes in this recipe.
-It has a little “twist” from most kraut recipes with the added sugar.
+This recipe has a little “twist” from most sauerkraut recipes with the added sugar.
 The long baking time allows the top to caramelize and the liquid to cook up.
 Use a flat dish to bake it in allowing for the evaporation.

 Preheat oven to 325F degrees; grease a flat 2 quart baking dish.